GururajMunnalli/seaminaction/README.txt

-   build-db         Build and seed the initial H2 database for Open 18 update-project   Update the libraries for the selected project (menu provided) quickstart       Executes get-seam, get-jboss-as, build-db, and update-project
+   build-db         Build and seed the initial H2 database for Open 18 update-project   Update the libraries for the selected project (menu provided) quickstart       Executes get-seam, get-jboss-as, build-db, and update-project upgrade-project  Upgrade the project to be compaible with Seam 2.1 (menu provided)

 You run each command by prefix it with ant, as shown here: